Guiding polarizable particles in multi-hole Gaussian beams: Description of multi-hole Gaussian beams

 Let us now concentrate on the zeros of the envelope $\psi$.
 From the formula (\ref{zmpsi}) it is obvious that it does not have any other zeros than those of the function $\tilde{\psi}$.
 Let $p=p_r+ip_i=p_0e^{i\phi_0}$ be any of them.
 As $\zeta$ increases, i.e. when moving upward along the beam, the radial distance of this zero from the beam axis grows, which is consistent with the diffraction of the beam itself, but also its position gets twisted around it by an angle asymptotically tending to $\pi/2$, as indicated in the formulas:

+where $\beta$ is a certain constant playing the role of the scaling factor defined below in (\ref{poli}).
 Since all possible zeros follow synchronized, identical paths, they never merge, their number remains constant along the beam, and each develops its own nodal line as the value of $\zeta$ increases (naturally in the opposite direction, i.e. for $\zeta<0$ as well).
+This effect was observed in \cite{indeb}.

 The simplest function that can be picked is a polynomial, which corresponds to the interference of a couple of coaxial Gaussian beams with differing OAM values.
 Of course, $\tilde{\psi}$ is at our disposal and any analytic function could play this role, although a non-polynomial function would require a superposition of infinitely many modes (from the practical point of view, however, low-intensity high-order beams might be ignored).
 For the purposes of this paper, the function $\tilde{\psi}$ is chosen in the form of a particularly simple polynomial: